Automattic/blocks-everywhere/readme.txt

 = 1.23.0 =
 * Update for Gutenberg 17.9
+* Toolbars now merged into a single toolbar

 = 1.22.0 =
 * Update for Gutenberg 16.9.
 Now only works with this specific version.